Michonne: Season 9

-In the episode "What Comes After", Rick seemingly sacrifices himself by blowing up the bridge to stop an oncoming herd of walkers, leaving Michonne devastated.
-Unknown to Michonne and everyone else, Rick actually survives the explosion and is taken away in a helicopter, accompanied by Anne.
-In the six years following his disappearance, it is revealed that Michonne has assumed leadership over the Alexandria community and was pregnant at the time of Rick's supposed demise; she is now a parent to Rick's daughter Judith (Cailey Fleming), as well as their own child together, Rick Jr. (RJ) Grimes.
+In the episode "What Comes After", Rick seemingly sacrifices himself by blowing up the bridge they were constructing to connect all the communities, in order to stop an oncoming herd of walkers, leaving Michonne devastated.
+Unknown to Michonne and everyone else, Rick actually survives the explosion and is taken away in a helicopter, accompanied by Jadis.

+In the six years following his disappearance, it is revealed that Michonne has assumed leadership over the Alexandria community and was pregnant at the time of Rick's supposed demise; she is now a parent to Rick's daughter Judith (Cailey Fleming), as well as their own child together, Rick Jr. (RJ) Grimes (Antony Azor).

 It becomes apparent that over the course of those six years, a major rift has formed between Michonne and the other communities.
-She is hesitant to travel to the Hilltop, expressing concern that Maggie might kill her if she sees her.
-Also, Tara seems cold toward Michonne when she arrives there.
-However, it is revealed that Maggie is no longer at Hilltop and has left to go with another group, which Michonne didn't know about.
-Carol, now in a relationship with Ezikiel and helping him lead the Kingdom, tries to convince Michonne to allow Alexandria to come back into the fold, but she declines.

-At some point, Michonne learns that Negan has escaped from his cell, only to return to it a short time later, by his own free will.
-Confronting him in the jail, she believes he only returned because he couldn't make it in the new world by himself.
-Negan counters that he has changed over the years and wants to help Michonne lead Alexandria, an idea she rejects.
-She also learns that Judith has been talking to Negan in secret.
-Judith believes that Negan is not a bad person, putting her at odds with Michonne.

 Simultaneously, Michonne and the others must deal with a new threat - the Whisperers, a group of people who survive among the walkers by wearing their skin on their faces and imitating the walkers ("Evolution").
 Longtime ally Jesus (Tom Payne) is killed when he is caught off-guard and stabbed by a male Whisperer in a cemetery.
 Daryl kills the man and discovers they all wear walker skin over their faces.

 In the episode “Scars”, some of the six-year time lapse is explored in a series of flashbacks.
-Michonne is shown visibly pregnant, having spent the last few months helping Daryl look for Rick's body after the explosion, finding no trace of him except for his pistol.
+Michonne is shown visibly pregnant, having spent the last few months looking for Rick's body after the explosion, finding no trace of him except for his pistol (which she eventually gives to Judith).
 New survivors turn up at Alexandria's gates, among them Jocelyn (Rutina Wesley), Michonne's friend from her college days.
-Jocelyn reveals that she has been taking care of a group of children, and encourages Michonne to leave Alexandria.
-While Michonne is gone, Jocelyn and her group steal supplies and other children from Alexandria, including Judith.
+Jocelyn reveals that she has been taking care of a group of children, and encourages Michonne to keep looking for Rick.
+During a sleepover, Jocelyn and her group steal supplies and other children from Alexandria, including Judith.